pallab17/nodeJs-by-akshay-saini-sir/session 2/creating our server/concept.md

 5. suppose a user is writing their maid in capital so we will use property of lowercase beforehand only to make sure everything the user wrote is in lowercase
+lowercase: true,

+6. suppose a person is giving their mail with spaces from the start and backside then in the db the email id will be saved with spaces to avoid this we will use trim property
+trim: true,

+7. now if we want the user to have a firstname of minimum of 4 characters then we will use minlength property
+ minlength: 4,

+ 8. now suppose we want only users above age of 18 should register then we can use property of min that is used for number type
+ min: 18,